ZSaberLv0/ZFVimIgnore/README.md

     by default:

     * some common ignore are added
-    * `.gitignore` under current dir would be recognized
+    * `.gitignore` under current dir and all parent dirs would be recognized
     * `wildignore` would be applied automatically

 1. you may add or remove custom ignore at runtime